What is Prepping? (First Steps to Private Crisis Prevention)

 To protect against organic gases and heavy dust, you can rely on simple half-face masks with interchangeable filters (buy here).

 You can exchange information with other affected individuals via radio communications.
-These connections become especially important when the mobile network collapses, so it's important to have a real radio.
+These connections become especially significant when the mobile network collapses, so it's significant to have a real radio.

 In terms of tool equipment, knives are a promising idea as they can be used to carve other tools.
 A classic pocket knife is a suitable choice.

 You should also have a multitool, local maps, and a compass.
 Additionally, you will need elements to start a fire.
 Fire steel, matches, and lighters are useful here.